How publishers promote subscription conversions with user needs

 Emotion-oriented: Moving readers.

-News that moves readers' lives often creates an emotional connection.
-However, journalists usually do not succeed in arousing emotions in their readers through storytelling.
-The focus should therefore be on making emotions more tangible.
+News that moves readers' lives often create an emotional connection.
+However, journalists usually do not succeed in evoking emotions in their readers through storytelling.
+The focus should therefore be to make emotions more tangible.
 Editors should ask themselves which approach or wording can be used to communicate emotions more clearly to readers.

 Action-oriented: Motivate readers.